Stiff upper lip: Origins

 The concept reached England in the 1590s, and featured in the plays of William Shakespeare.
 His tragic hero Hamlet says, "There is nothing either good or bad but thinking makes it so".

-The phrase became symbolic of the British people, and particularly of those who were students of the English public school system during the Victorian era, and aimed to instil a code of discipline and devotion to duty in their pupils through 'character-building' competitive sports (as immortalised in the poem "Vitai Lampada"), corporal punishments and cold showers.
+The phrase became symbolic of the British people, and particularly of those who were students of the English public school system during the Victorian era, and aimed to instil a code of discipline and devotion to duty in their pupils through 'character-building' competitive sports (as immortalised in the poem "Vitaï Lampada"), corporal punishments and cold showers.